Ascendings/godaddy-ddns/README.md

 ##Setup

+Do note that this program requires Python 3 (was tested with Python3.4).
+I'm sure it's possible to make this script run under Python 2, but I won't be doing that :).
+That means you will need to use the appropriate python and pip commands (or install the proper packges) that will go along with Python 3.x.

-Simply just clone the repo, and then copy/move config.example.yaml to config.yaml
+So to get started, simply just clone the repo, and then rename config.example.yaml to config.yaml - you may want to make a copy of this file first for a reference.

 This program requires a couple Python modules to get running.
-The required modules (which can be installed through `pip install _____`) are:
+The required modules (which can be installed through `pip3 install _____`) are:
 `pyyaml`
 `pygodaddy`

 ##Usage

 To run this script, you simply need to do (from the script's directory):

-`./DynDNS.py`
+`python3 godaddy-ddns/main.py`

+Or you just run it from wherever you want:

+`python3 path/to/godaddy-ddns/main.py`

+###Repition for DynDNS effect

+To truly have DynDNS, you will need to make a cron job (or something similar) that will run this script however often you please.
+I could make this program daemon and have it be a standalone program if people demand it.

 ##Configuration